-There aren’t many options when you’re out looking for the best go-karting in Sydney, but there’s just enough.
-The all-ages activity – full of drama, adrenaline, and healthy competition – is a favourite throughout NSW, and it’s absolutely no surprise to see the demand as high as ever, with new Sydney go karting tracks opening as recently as last month (i.e. Hyper Karting in Moore Park).
+There aren’t many options when you’re out looking for the best go karting Sydney has to offer, but there are just enough tracks for riders who like some variety.
+The all-ages activity – full of drama, adrenaline, and healthy competition – is a favourite throughout NSW, and it’s absolutely no surprise to see the demand as high as ever, with new Sydney go karting tracks opening as recently as 2021 (i.e. Hyper Karting in Moore Park).

 Hyper Karting is the newest kid on the go-kart racing block, and easily the most unique when looking at the best go-karting tracks in Sydney.
 First, they’ve taken over the top floor of the Entertainment Quarter parking lot at Moore Park (next to Fox Studios).